draff1800/nodejs-fetch-xml-and-convert-to-json-service/README.md

 # Node.js Fetch XML And Convert to JSON Service

 A Node.js service which gets XML data from the [Canadian Department of Transportation](https://vpic.nhtsa.dot.gov/api), converts it to JSON, and saves it to a MongoDB database.
 It also updates this database every night.
-GET / GQL endpoints are exposed for users to retrieve this data.
+GET / GQL endpoints are exposed to retrieve this data.

 ## Guide
 * Deploy a database cluster on [MongoDB](https://www.mongodb.com/).